The Relaxed Performances Initiative: Making Music Accessible to People with Disabilities

-At that concert, the Singers will welcome people from the identified disability communities.
-The Soul II experience will be enhanced by companion seating for those who require it, wheelchair accessibility, descriptions for the visually impaired, a designated break room for people in need of a safe, quiet space, and a variety of seating options.
+At that concert, the Singers welcomed people from the identified disability communities.
+The Soul II experience was enhanced by companion seating for those who required it, wheelchair accessibility, descriptions for the visually impaired, a designated break room for people in need of a safe, quiet space, and a variety of seating options.

 Another aspect of the relaxed performances initiative is an accessibility upgrade to the PS website and other communications.
-For example, Soul II will have online descriptions of the venue, how to get there, what seating is available, and what to expect at the performance.
+For example, the venue used for Soul II, Calvary Church, now has online descriptions that explain how to get there, what parking and seating are available, accessibility options, and what to expect at performances.